photoprism/photoprism-docs/docs/getting-started/index.md

     [Caddy](proxies/caddy-2.md), or [NGINX](proxies/nginx.md).
     Your files and passwords will be transmitted in clear text otherwise, and can be intercepted by anyone in between including your provider, hackers, and governments.

+## Supported Browsers ##
+PhotoPrism runs on the latest versions of Chrome, Firefox, Opera, Edge and Samsung Internet.

+!!! attention
+    Some video formats can only be played within Chrome!